 When to consult a doctor?

-If you feel that something is wrong with your daughter’s health, restricting her growth and development, you should get in touch with a doctor.
-Your doctor will assess her condition, find the causes, and recommend a suitable treatment plan.
+If a parent feels that something is wrong with their daughter’s health, restricting growth and development, then getting in touch with a doctor is advisable.
+The doctor will assess the condition, find the causes, and recommend a suitable treatment plan.

 Complications Caused by Triple X Syndrome

-Females who experience developmental, psychological, or behavioral issues due to Triple X Syndrome need help in the form of medical or social intervention.
-Without timely help, these issues can further complicate to more severe problems, such as –
+Women who experience developmental, psychological, or behavioural issues due to Triple X Syndrome need help in the form of medical or social intervention.
+Without timely help, these issues can further complicate into more severe problems, such as –

 Diagnosis of Triple X Syndrome